1. Quick Facts

 - Frequency: Weekly

-Retatrutide functions through simultaneous activation of multiple metabolic hormone receptors:
+Retatrutide functions through simultaneous activation of three metabolic hormone receptor systems.

-- GLP-1 receptor activation for appetite suppression and slowed gastric emptying
+- GLP-1 receptor activation supporting appetite suppression and delayed gastric emptying

-- GIP receptor activation for insulin and metabolic signaling modulation
+- GIP receptor activation influencing insulin secretion and metabolic regulation

-- Glucagon receptor activation for increased energy expenditure and fat metabolism signaling
+- Glucagon receptor activation promoting energy expenditure and fat metabolism signaling

 - Improved glucose regulation